opencast/opencast/docs/guides/admin/docs/modules/youtubepublication.md

 to your Opencast workflows.
 You can find more details on how to use the operation on its [own page]((../workflowoperationhandlers/publish-youtube-woh.md)).
 In general, it should be placed near your other `publish` operations.

-You may also want to add the [Retract Youtube workflow operation](../workflowoperationhandlers/retract-youtube-woh.md) near your `retract` operations.
+You may also want to add the [Retract YouTube workflow operation](../workflowoperationhandlers/retract-youtube-woh.md) near your `retract` operations.